Selected

 December 17, the last Sunday before Christmas.
 The

-well-publicized yearly open-air feast, courtesy of two
+well-publicized yearly open-air feast, courtesy of

-other parts of Poland for the last nine years.
+from other parts of Poland for the last nine years.

 |